This recipe is classic Chinese, and we honestly believe it’s better than take-out!

 - 1 tbsp Chinese rice wine or dry sherry

 - 6 hot red peppers arbol peppers work well

 - 1 red bell pepper stemmed, seeded and cut into 1/2-inch pieces

 - Whisk all the sauce ingredients together in a small bowl and set aside.

-- Toss shrimp with rice wine and soy sauce in medium-sized bowl and let marinate for 10 minutes.
+- Toss shrimp with rice wine and soy sauce in a medium-sized bowl and let marinate for 10 minutes.

 - In another small bowl, combine peanuts and hot peppers, set aside.